The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: The Reduced PC-Algorithm

 \begin{definition} A trek between two nodes $i$ and $j$ in a DAG $G$ is either a path from $i$ to $j$, a path from $j$ to $i$, or a pair of paths from a third node $k$ to $i$ and $j$ such that the two paths only have $k$ in common. \end{definition}

 In a linear SEM \eqref{sem}, the covariance between two random variables is characterized by the treks between them.
-Denoting a trek from node $i$ to node $j$ as $\pi: i \leftrightarrow j$ with common node $k$, the covariance is given by
+Denoting a trek between nodes $i$ and $j$ as $\pi: i \leftrightarrow j$ with common node or source $k$, the covariance is given by

 where $\sigma_k$ is the variance of $\epsilon_k$ from Equation~\eqref{sem} and $\rho_e$ denotes the weight of an edge along the trek, which is the corresponding coefficient in the SEM.
 This is shown in full detail by \citet{trek}, who also show that the covariance conditional on a d-separating set $S$ leaves out treks which include any nodes in $S$.
-This conditioning effect is illustrated in Figure~\ref{fig:treks}, where conditioning on an appropriate set $S$ blocks the treks between non-adjacent nodes.
-Assuming that the data matrix $X$ has been scaled so that each column has unit standard deviation, the edge weights in the linear SEM \eqref{sem} satisfy $|\rho_{ij}| < 1$ (this is shown explicitly in Appendix A).
-Therefore, the contribution of each trek to the covariance decays exponentially in trek length.
-Hence, sufficiently long treks do not contribute to the conditional covariance among non-adjacent nodes.
+This conditioning effect is illustrated in Figure~\ref{fig:treks}, where conditioning on an appropriate set $S$ blocks the treks between non-adjacent nodes, without resulting in any additional d-connecting paths.
+If all edge weights are bounded by 1 in absolute value, then the contribution of each trek to the covariance decays exponentially in trek length.
+In practice, we scale the data matrix $X$ so that each column has unit standard deviation.
+Under some conditions, most of the edge weights in the linear SEM \eqref{sem} then satisfy $|\rho_{ij}| < 1$ (this is discussed and shown empirically in Appendix B).
+Hence, the contribution of long treks to the conditional covariance among non-adjacent nodes is negligible.
 This decay motivates the thresholding of partial correlations in rPC, and is further discussed in Section~\ref{sec:asymp}.

-The above observation suggests a new strategy for learning DAG structures by only considering short treks: Suppose $S$ is the set that blocks all short treks between two nodes $j$ and $k$.
-If the correlation over all long treks between $j$ and $k$ is negligible, then the partial correlation given $S$, $\rho(X_j, X_k \mid S)$ can be used to determine whether $j$ and $k$ are adjacent.
+The above observation suggests a new strategy for learning DAG structures by only considering short treks.
+Suppose $S$ is the set that blocks all short treks between two nodes $j$ and $k$.
+If the correlation over all remaining d-connecting paths (after conditioning on $S$) between $j$ and $k$ is negligible, then the partial correlation given $S$, $\rho(X_j, X_k \mid S)$ can be used to determine whether $j$ and $k$ are adjacent.

 To determine the size of the conditioning set, $S$, we need to determine the number of short treks between any two nodes $j$ and $k$.
 Our second key observation addresses this question, by utilizing properties of large random graphs.
 More specifically, motivated by \citeauthor{anandkumar}'s proposal for estimating undirected graphs, we consider a key feature of large random networks, known as the the \emph{local separation property}. \begin{definition} Given a graph $G$, a $\gamma$-local separator $S_\gamma(i,j) \subset V$ between non-neighbours $i$ and $j$ minimally separates $i$ and $j$ with respect to paths of length at most $\gamma$. \end{definition}